jbarreau/Forest-test/Readme.md

 		python manage.py introspectmodels --output-file .forestadmin-schema.json
 Without the '--output-file' parameter, it will print the file in stdout

+# launch test for 'test_project'
+Use the the command `./launch_test.sh` it will :
+- remove virtual env (test_project/venv) if exists
+- buil the package
+- make a new venv from scratch
+- install package (requirements.txt)
+- launch tests with coverage (generate coverage.xml file)
+- launch

 # Output file format
 An exemple of output json file: